We use cookies to help provide you with the best possible online experience.

 You can have proxy access for more than 1 child, and a child can have more than 1 proxy acting on their behalf.

-Children have the same legal rights over their data as adults.
-The GP surgery must get the child's consent before giving access to their online GP services, if the child is able to understand and make an informed decision.
-This is called having capacity.
+Children have the same legal rights over their personal health information as adults.
+This means we must speak directly with the child to obtain their consent before allowing someone else to access their online GP record—if the child is able to understand and make an informed decision.
+This is known as having capacity.

-Children aged 11 or over are usually considered to have the capacity to consent, or refuse access, unless for example they have a medical condition or learning disability that affects their understanding.
+Children 11 or over are usually considered to have the capacity to consent to or refuse access, unless they have a medical condition or learning disability that affects their ability to understand.

-If you think your child will not be able to understand what it means to give you access to their online GP services, you can tell your GP surgery.
+If you believe your child may not fully understand what it means to give you access to their online GP services, please let us know.

-The GP surgery will give access based on the best interests of the child.
-This will usually mean having a parent or guardian acting on the child's behalf.
+In these cases, a GP will make a decision based on the best interests of the child.
+This will usually mean giving access to a parent or legal guardian to act on the child’s behalf.